Gladys in Wonderland, a laugh-out-loud comedy of senior home antics

 John Erridge, as Gladys’s brother, did a great job as the lazy man who knows his wife will do it all so he rests, literally, in his laurels or anywhere else he can take a nap.

-Karen (Trudy Unrau) and Henry (Derek Gardner) Gladys’s niece and nephew also were funny in patronizing ways.
+Karen (Trudy Unrau) and Henry (Derek Gardner), Gladys’s niece and nephew, were also funny in patronizing ways.
 Karen brings old clothes to create patchwork while Henry is confused why his partner threw him out and he has to spend his time in a all-you-can-eat buffet.

 Crossing Creek Community Theatre knows that it does take a village to stage a show and this is the company that can.
-If you feel like you want to be part of it, either on stage, back stage or in the audience, email them on crossingcreektheatre@gmail.com and get on the mailing list to find out more opportunities.
+If you feel like you want to be part of it, either on stage, back stage or in the audience, email them at crossingcreektheatre@gmail.com and get on the mailing list to find out more opportunities.

-History of dating explored in play
+The History of Dating - explored in play

 Crossing Creek Community Theatre’s production of The History of Dating which ran last week out-doors at Kalala Organic Estate Winery, illustrates that cheesy pick-up lines have been endured through the ages.